 Save for a down payment

-Making a down payment could help your chances of getting approved for a loan and may result in a lower rate.
+Making a down payment on a car loan could help your chances of getting approved and may result in a lower rate.
 Plus, paying more upfront will decrease the amount you need to borrow, which can mean less interest paid overall.

 Consider a co-signer